Elan CEO says shareholders unmoved by Royalty bid

-DUBLIN Elan's chief executive said he has not spoken to one shareholder who views Royalty Pharma's bid for the company as credible and that it had nothing to do with Monday's deal with fellow drugmaker Theravance.
+DUBLIN Elan's ELN.I chief executive said he has not spoken to one shareholder who views Royalty Pharma's ROYPH.UL bid for the company as credible and that it had nothing to do with Monday's deal with fellow drugmaker Theravance THRX.O.

 The Irish drugmaker last month rejected a $5.7 billion offer from U.S. investment firm Royalty and shareholders have until May 31 to make up their minds on the $11.25 per share bid.